Xh3ni/wise-dice/README.md

 - The Party Popper emoji is taken from [Emojipedia](https://emojipedia.org/party-popper/)
 - The Frowning Face emoji is taken from [Emojipedia](https://emojipedia.org/frowning-face/)
+- I have used the Swal library for javascript Alert.(https://sweetalert2.github.io/#download) I add the script at index.html page.

 ## Acknowledgments